United States Environmental Protection Agency: Enforcement

 In 2019 the Environmental Data & Governance Initiative, "a network of academics, developers, and non-profit professionals", published a report which compared EPA enforcement statistics over time.
 The number of civil cases filed by EPA have gradually decreased, and in 2018 the criminal and civil penalties from EPA claims dropped over four times their amounts in 2013, 2016, and 2017.
 In 2016 EPA issued $6,307,833,117 in penalties due to violations of agency requirements, and in 2018 the agency issued $184,768,000 in penalties.
 EPA's inspections and evaluations have steadily decreased from 2015 to 2018.
 Enforcement activity has decreased partially due to budget cuts within the agency.

+In April 2025, the Department of Justice suddenly ended a long-running environmental justice settlement in Lowndes County, Alabama.
+The settlement was supposed to help fix the county’s severe wastewater problems, which had harmed mostly Black and low-income residents for years.
+Federal officials said they ended the agreement because of a new executive order from the Trump administration that restricted diversity, equity, and inclusion programs.

+The Associated Press then reported that the decision brought strong criticism from environmental and civil rights groups.
+They said ending the settlement would make the county’s already serious health problems even worse.
+Many critics from The Associated Press also saw this as part of a larger trend in 2025, where federal agencies were becoming less active in protecting vulnerable communities.
+Many warned that ending the Lowndes County agreement showed a broader retreat from federal oversight at a time when many EJ communities were still dealing with pollution, failing infrastructure, and a lack of basic environmental protection.